 Providing administrative support for teaching and learning activities through a range of services that support academic decision-making processes, information provision and dissemination.

-The Head of the Academy is also the Director of Academic Services and is generally responsible for the teaching & educational development of the Academy.
+The Head of the Academy is also the Director of Studies and is generally responsible for the teaching & educational development of the Academy.
 In particular, she is responsible for: